linroger/FinanceCompendium/II. Economics/International/International Economics/99 - Index and Full Chapter Content.md

 Melting icebergs in Disko Bay, Greenland

-$^{\text{©}}$ Frank Krahmer/Corbis benefits and costs of trade are.
-We will also learn about the policies that governments use to shape trade patterns among countries.

 Why should we care about international trade?
 Many people believe that international trade creates opportunities for countries to grow and thrive.
 The manufacture of goods exported from China, for example, creates employment for many millions of workers there.
 The same is true for exports from the United States and European countries.
 It is not just large countries that potentially benefit from trade; smaller countries, too, are affected.
 In Greenland, for example, higher temperatures due to global warming have exposed deposits of "rare earth" minerals, such as lanthanum and neodymium, which are used in cell phones and other high-tech devices.
 Because of international trade, Greenland is expected to benefit from exporting these rare earth minerals to meet global demand.
 But such benefits can also bring difficult social change and challenges, as the traditional lifestyle of fishing becomes less crucial to Greenland's economy.
 In this book we will explore both the opportunities and challenges created by international trade for different groups in society.